ropensci/RNeXML/inst/doc/pubs/manuscript.md

-Previously, this was possible using the `treebase` package [@treebase] for R, which relied on the nexus parser provided in the `ape` package.
+Previously, this was possible using the `treebase` package [@treebase] for R, which relied on the NEXUS parser provided in the `ape` package.
-Due to inconsistencies present in the Nexus standard [Vos _et al._
+Due to inconsistencies present in the NEXUS standard [Vos _et al._
-2012], a significant number <!-- State explicitly --> of TreeBASE nexus files could not be read in this way.
-Using the more precisely defined NEXML standard, every valid NeXML file on TreeBASE can now successfully be parsed to R objects.
+2012], a significant number <!-- State explicitly --> of TreeBASE NEXUS files could not be read in this way.
+Using the more precisely defined NeXML standard, every valid NeXML file on TreeBASE can now successfully be parsed to R objects.

 #### Character data

-Like nexus files, NeXML files can also contain character data.
-While most researchers will be familiar with the use of character matrices in nexus files as a container for molecular sequence data used to infer the phylogenetic tree, we find this ideal for character data used in comparative methods popular in R. Methods to get extract character data work much like those for the phylogenetic data:
+Like NEXUS files, NeXML files can also contain character data.
+While most researchers will be familiar with the use of character matrices in NEXUS files as a container for molecular sequence data used to infer the phylogenetic tree, we find this ideal for character data used in comparative methods popular in R. Methods to get extract character data work much like those for the phylogenetic data: